top of page

 AB 1482 (statewide rent caps), local San Diego tenant protections, and pending legislation create real concerns for owners about long-term operational flexibility.
 Some owners sell specifically to exit California rental regulations before further restrictions are enacted.

-When Does It Make Sense to Keep My Apartment Building?
+When Does It Make Sense to Keep My Building?

 Selling isn't always the right move.
 Hold scenarios that make financial sense: